 How do I get rid of Dallisgrass from my lawn?

-Dallisgrass is an incredibly difficult weed to control.
-Weed control materials are ineffective against Dallisgrass, as are pre-emergent spring fertilization treatments.
+In other words, weed control materials alone are ineffective against Dallisgrass, as are pre-emergent spring fertilization treatments.
 Without an easy material "fix," the most effective Dallisgrass control measure is proper cultural maintenance.

 Dallisgrass grows faster than turfgrass and, when a lawn is mowed on a typical schedule, will send up seedheads typically before surrounding turfgrass needs mowed again.
 This can allow Dallisgrass to develop seedheads, deposit seeds into a lawn, and spread further.
 To combat this, lawns featuring existing Dallisgrass should be mowed high but more frequently.